 Senior School Pathways

-Ashdale Secondary College responds flexibly to the needs of students and provides an innovative, inclusive and adult learning environment.
-Our approach respects all students and supports them to acquire the skills, knowledge and values to achieve a positive future.
+Ashdale Secondary College responds flexibly to the needs of students and provides an innovative, inclusive, adult learning environment.
+Our approach respects all students and supports them in acquiring the skills, knowledge and values to achieve a positive future.

-Studying at the senior level means that students are able to take greater responsibility for their decisions.
+Studying at the senior level means that students can take greater responsibility for their decisions.
 This allows students to choose courses in their chosen pathway that assist them in moving towards their future career pathway.
 Two types of study pathways are offered at the College: